dassana-io/enterprise-docs/docs/query/intro.md

 # 🔎 Query

 Once you have some data ingested into Dassana's cloud lake, you can start writing some SLQ to query the data.
-SLQ is similar to SQL, with some added juice, so no need to learn yet another query language! 😅
+SLQ is similar to SQL, with some added sauce, so no need to learn yet another query language! 😅

 :::tip Example